Duties of a Lord-Lieutenant

 The main duties of the Lord-Lieutenant include:

-- ensuring that The Queen's Private Office is kept informed about local issues relating to their area, particularly when a Royal visit is being planned.
+- ensuring that the monarch's Private Office is kept informed about local issues relating to their area, particularly when a Royal visit is being planned

-- presenting a royal greeting from HM The Queen to those celebrating a 100th Birthday or 60th (Diamond) Wedding Anniversary.
+- presenting a royal greeting from the monarch to those celebrating a 100th Birthday or 60th (Diamond) Wedding Anniversary

-- recommending those to be invited to Her Majesty's Garden Party held each year at The Palace of Holyroodhouse.
+- recommending those to be invited to the Royal Garden Party held each year at The Palace of Holyroodhouse

 The Lord-Lieutenant is supported by a Vice Lord-Lieutenant and Deputy Lieutenants that he or she appoints.
 The Vice Lord-Lieutenant takes over when the Lord-Lieutenant is abroad, ill, or otherwise unavailable.